jacomoelLTU/sos-ngac/README.md

 * Create a database either with the same name as the one listed in the constants, or create one with another name and change the constant value.

-* The measurement used in the demo will be automatically created and populated by running the sensor function in the Consumer system.
+* The measurement used in the demo will be automatically created and populated by running the sensor in the Consumer application.

 ## Running the project

-1) Clone this repository
+1) Clone this repository to run the project natively.
+Alternatively, you download the application executables from the latest release of this repository.
-2) Start the NGAC server in JSON response mode
+2) Start the NGAC server in JSON response mode by running the command ``./ngac-server -j`` in the ngac root folder.
-3) Load and set the correct policy file by navigating to the ``sos-ngac-demo`` folder and running the ``demo.sh`` file.
-Ensure that the test cases are giving the correct responses
+3) Load and set the correct policy file by navigating to the ``sos-ngac-demo`` folder and executing the ``demo.sh`` file.
+Check that the server returns the correct response to each test case.
 4) If you're using the application executables in the provided release, then the following step is not necessary.
-However, if you plan on running this project natively, then navigate to the root foolder of this reposity and run the command:
+However, if you plan on running this project natively, then navigate to the root foolder of this reposity and download the necessary dependencies:

 ```
 mvn install